-As in previous years, we have teamed up with the American Chemical Society (ACS) Division of Polymer Chemistry (POLY) to invite nominations for this year’s award which forms part of DSM’s Bright Science Awards program.
-Nominations were open to current PhD student and those who recently obtained their PhD at a university in Americas.
+As in previous years, we team up with the American Chemical Society Division of Polymer Chemistry (ACS Poly).
+Nominations are open to current PhD students and those who recently obtained their PhD at a university in Americas.

-- Nominations were open to current PhD students and those who recently obtained their PhD at a university in the Americas.
+- Nominations are open to current PhD students and those who have recently obtained their PhD at a university in the Americas.

-- Candidates could not have defended their PhD thesis before 1 January 2017.
+- Candidates must not have defended their PhD thesis before 1 January 2018.

 Selection and Judging

-From the total number of nominations now received, four candidates will be selected for the final judging round that will take place on Tuesday, 21 August 2018 at the Fall American Chemical Society (ACS) National Meeting in Boston (MA), US.
-These four candidates will be invited to present their research results in a short lecture during a special DSM – ACS POLY Symposium to be held at this ACS Meeting.
-A judging committee comprising members from the DSM and ACS POLY community will select the winner at the commencement of the symposium.
+From the total number of nominations received, four candidates will be selected for the final judging round that will take place during the American Chemical Society (ACS) national meeting, from 25-28 August 2019, in San Diego, California, USA.
+These four candidates will be invited to present their research results in a short lecture during a special DSM – ACS POLY Symposium.
+A judging committee comprising members from DSM and ACS POLY will select and announce the winner at a special award ceremony during the ACS national meeting.

-- Candidates had to be nominated by their PhD supervisors (one nominee per supervisor).
-Nominations had to be accompanied by the following supporting documents:
+- Candidates must be nominated by their PhD supervisors (one nominee per supervisor).

-- A graphical abstract (defined by POLY) of the candidate’s lecture topic.
+- A graphical abstract of the candidate’s lecture topic.

-- Copies of key publications (maximum 3) in full length (not including supplementary files).
+- Copies of key publications (max. three) in full length (not including supplementary files).

 - The candidate’s complete curriculum vitae, including (expected) date of PhD defense.